KeshawnSharper/Pokemon/README.md

 No bugs

 # How to use it:
-clone repo
+1. clone repo
+2. change directory to Pokemon
-First, open 2 terminal windows
+3. open 2 terminal windows
 Front-end:
-change to the pokemon directory install yarn and run yarn start.
+4a. change to the pokemon directory
+5a. install yarn and run yarn start.

 Backend (for Mac):
-run virtualenv env
+4b. run virtualenv env
-run source env/bin/activate
+5b. run source env/bin/activate
-change directory to pokemon_api run pip install django,django-cors-headers,djangorestframework,django-rest-auth,django-allauth,djoser, run python manage.py runserver
+6b. change directory to pokemon_api
+7b. run pip install django,django-cors-headers,djangorestframework,django-rest-auth,django-allauth,djoser,
+8b. run python manage.py runserver